mikbe/commandable/README.markdown

     $ commandable widget [path]

+In addition **Commandable** uses **Commandable** for its own command line options so you can also look at the `lib/commandable/app_controller.rb class` for an example.

-If you would like to see a bunch of simple classes that demonstrate its uses run:
+If you would like to see a bunch of simple classes that demonstrate **Commandable**'s uses run:

     $ commandable examples [path]

 ### Commandable Options

-These are the basic options you will want to be aware of.
+These are the basic options you'll want to be aware of.
 Specifically you really want to set `Commandable#app_exe` and `Commandable#app_info` so that the help/usage instructions are fully fleshed out.

 **Commandable.app\_exe**
 _default = ""_
 This is what a user would type to run your app; don't set it to "My App" set it to "myapp".
-When this is set the help instructions will include a usage line with your executables name.
+When this is configured the help instructions will include a usage line with your executable's name.

 **Commandable.app\_info**
 _default = ""_